- Education and Science»

 Middle-aged and elderly Caucasian western men comprise the largest group of EFL teachers in Thailand.
 These teachers include English native language speakers from the United States, Canada, the United Kingdom, Australia, and New Zealand.
 They also include English non-native second language speakers from European countries such as Sweden, Denmark, Holland, Belgium, Italy, Germany, Austria, and the Czech Republic.

 Most of the western teachers have degrees from their native country or from universities in Thailand.
-The teachers, however, have no certification as teachers from educational schools in or outside of Thailand.
+Many of the teachers, however, have no certification as teachers from education schools in or outside of Thailand.
 For this reason, they must periodically take and attempt to pass teaching proficiency tests sponsored and given by the Teachers Council of Thailand.